theronwolcott/theronwolcott/README.md

 ## 💼 Work Experience

-**Streamed AI** — Software Engineer Intern (May 2024 – August 2024)
+**Streamed AI** — AI Software Engineer Intern (Summer 2024 and February - August 2025)
-Developed RESTful APIs for a startup combining streaming data with Generative AI to build no-code GPT Assistants.
-Technologies used: .NET, C#, PostgreSQL, Next.js, TypeScript.
+Venture-backed startup building a no-code platform to connect real-time data to any AI agent or assistant.
+- Designed, built, tested and implemented RESTful APIs to power customer-facing management console
+- Created and tested AI agents and workflows using OpenAI Agents SDK to integrate tools for real-time data.

 **Clutch.co** — Growth Strategy Externship (Sep 2023 – Dec 2023)
-Worked with the Chief Revenue Officer and VP of Marketing to devise a growth strategy for expanding Clutch’s B2B enterprise channel.
+Collaborated with Chief Revenue Officer and VP of Marketing to develop and present a growth marketing strategy, with specific tactics and recommendations, for online B2B marketplace Clutch to expand its enterprise channel.

 ---

-Feel free to reach out to me through any of the contact links, and don’t hesitate to check out my repositories for more insights into my work and projects! 😄
+Feel free to reach out to me through any of the contact links, and don’t hesitate to check out my repositories for more insights into my work and projects!